 Email marketing is still the engine in every digital business.
-This post elaborates on the six components you need to keep in mind when sending your broadcast emails.
+This post elaborates on the six components you need to keep in mind when sending your broadcast emails - to increasing the email open rate.

 1. Sender information